 The data model is based on classes and properties of the CIDOC CRM, which is an internationally established standard for historical documentation.

-Since 2017, the ACDH has been actively involved in the further development of the app and offers cooperations for OpenAtlas based projects.
+Since 2017, the Austrian Centre for Digital Humanities and Cultural Heritage (formerly Austrian Centre for Digital Humanities) has been actively involved in the further development of the application and offers cooperations for OpenAtlas based projects:

 2021 - 2024, PI: Nicholas Melvani

 The Approaching Byzantium in Ottoman Istanbul: the Reception of the Byzantine Heritage of Constantinople by Scholars from the Holy Roman Empire in the 16th century project analyzes how visiting the city of Constantinople affected the reception of Byzantium by humanists from the Holy Roman Empire in the 16th century, when the former Byzantine capital was the seat of the Ottoman Empire.